There was a considerable

 Faggin worked furiously for 11 months to implement the Busicom chip set.

 He made all the decisions that can make or break a project and took the risk of a possible

 failure.
 The rapid and successful implementation of the 4004 was also one of the

 key factors that gave Intel the lead over other competing microprocessor

 architectures being considered by other companies at that time.
 Contrary to many

 reports in the press, Faggin and not Hoff was the leader of the

 Gordon Moore Interview on the First Microprocessor

-"…and then we hired Dr. Faggin who we had known back at Fairchild to come in and naturally lead the project to realize the processor that Dr. Hoff had conceived."
+"…and then we hired Dr. Faggin who we had known back at Fairchild to come in and actually lead the project to realize the processor that Dr. Hoff had conceived."

 Gordon Moore talks about the first microprocessor in his office at Intel’s Headquarters in a clip from the documentary “Silicon Valley Story,” (1996), by journalist and film director Chiara Sottocorona.